selloween/docker-keycloak-letsencrypt/README.md

 # Keycloak Docker setup with NGINX Proxy and Letsencrypt

-A simple Keycloak setup using nginx reverkeycloak-docker-sslse proxy, docker gen and letsencrypt for generating SSL certs.
-Keycloak is a powerful Open Source Identity and Access Management application.
+A simple Keycloak setup using NGINX Reverse Proxy and Letsencrypt Keycloak is a powerful Open Source Identity and Access Management application.

 ### Reference